 Post-processing takes a vast amount of time during a project’s lifecycle.
 Besides evaluating results during the calculation, creating the documentation to end up with a proper final report is every enginers daily routine.

 Results of slabs, walls or areas are presented with filled areas, iso areas or isolines.
-Latter is my favourite.
+The latter is my favourite.

 But there is another option to present results for slabs, especially for sections requiring further investigation – “Cut Lines”.